 Since 2000, iron ore spot prices have been on the rise.
-After reaching highs around \$190/t in early 2011, prices fell to around \$120/t in November 2011 but recovered to the \$130-\$140/t range by February 2012.
+After reaching highs and averaging around \$180/t in 2011, prices fell sharply to around \$120/t in November 2012.
+During 2012, prices averaged around \$150/t.
 The predominant driver of iron ore prices is demand from Chinese steelmakers coupled with the difficulties in bringing on new supply.
-In the short term, iron ore prices are expected to remain high relative to historic norms as China and other developing countries continue to need iron ore for steel production and supply growth remains challenging.
+In the short to medium term, iron ore prices are expected to remain high relative to historic norms as China and other developing countries continue to need iron ore for steel production and as supply growth remains challenging.
 See also "Risk Factors - Iron Ore Prices" and "Risk Factors - Reduced Global Demand for Steel or Interruptions in Steel Production".